Rynaro/drun/README.md

 ## Acknowledgments

 This project has been influenced by the ideas and concepts behind [Docked](https://github.com/rails/docked), a tool designed to simplify Rails development environments using Docker.
 We acknowledge the inspiration and appreciate the effort put into creating [Docked](https://github.com/rails/docked).

-Feel free to customize this updated README file further to suit your specific project's details and requirements.